nathancarter/how2data/database/topics/Bentley University MA255.md

 ## Experiments with one treatment factor

  * How to check the assumptions of a linear model
- * How to compute the power of a test
+ * How to compute the power of a test comparing two population means
  * How to perform an analysis of covariance (ANCOVA)
  * How to perform pairwise comparisons
  * How to perform post-hoc analysis with Tukey's HSD test